wmcbrine/PDCurses/docs/MANUAL.md

    variable PDC_ORIGINAL_COLORS is set at the time start_color() is called, that's equivalent to calling use_default_colors().

+   alloc_pair(), find_pair() and free_pair() are also from ncurses.
+   free_pair() marks a pair as unused; find_pair() returns an existing pair with the specified foreground and background colors, if one exists.
+And alloc_pair() returns such a pair whether or not it was previously set, overwriting the oldest initialized pair if there are no free pairs.

    PDC_set_line_color() is used to set the color, globally, for the color of the lines drawn for the attributes: A_UNDERLINE, A_LEFT and A_RIGHT.
 A value of -1 (the default) indicates that the current